lse-my459/lse-my459.github.io/index.md

 - 30–49: Unsatisfactory (Fail) and 0–29: Unsatisfactory (Bad fail).
 Based entirely on lecture material but unstructured and with increasing error component.
 Concepts are disordered or flawed.
 Poor presentation.
 Errors of concept and scope or poor in knowledge, structure and expression.

-Some of the assignemnts will involve shorter questions, to which the answers can be relatively unambiguously coded as (fully or partially) correct or incorrect.
+Some of the assignemnts may involve shorter questions, to which the answers can be relatively unambiguously coded as (fully or partially) correct or incorrect.
 In the marking, these questions may be further broken down into smaller steps and marked step by step.
 The final mark is then a function of the proportion of parts of the questions which have been answered correctly.
 In such marking, the principle of partial credit is observed as far as feasible.
 This means that an answer to a part of a question will be treated as correct when it is correct conditional on answers to other parts of the question, even if those other parts have been answered incorrectly.

 ### Recommended Texts

 There is no really good single textbook that exists to cover computerized or quantitative text analysis.
-While not ideally fitting our core purpose, Krippendorf's classic
-*Content Analysis* --- just updated --- is a good primer for manual methods of content analysis and coverage of some of the same fundamentals faced in quantitative text analysis.
+While not ideally fitting our core purpose, Krippendorf's classic *Content Analysis* is a good primer for manual methods of content analysis and coverage of some of the same fundamentals faced in quantitative text analysis.

 -   Krippendorff, K. (2013). *Content Analysis: An Introduction to Its Methodology*.
 Sage, Thousand Oaks, CA, 3rd edition.

+A great reference book for the technical aspects is also *Speech and Language Processing* by Dan Jurafsky and James H. Martin.
+The 2023 draft of the 3rd edition is freely available [here](https://web.stanford.edu/~jurafsky/slp3/).

 Other readings will consist of articles and book excerpts, as listed below, which will either be made available via Moodle or through the links below.

 ### Cheat Sheets